-Williamson, negotiated a \$73,500,000 aggregate settlement, the "Settlement Amount", with the American Home Products Corporation.
-The Annette Williams litigation settlement with American Home Products Corporation was effective April 24, 2001 and was entered into on the behalf of thirty-one (31) Mississippi claimants, including the Waggoners, and Miller's fourteen (14) claimants from Washington D.C. and the State of Virginia.
-(April 24, 2001, American Home Products Settlement Agreement, E. vol. 1, p.
-25-48).
-From the \$73.5 million dollar settlement, the thirty-one (31) Mississippi claimants were allocated a total of \$55 million dollars, and the remaining \$18.5 million dollars were allocated to the fourteen (14) Washington D.C. and Virginia clients.
-Williamson and Miller, rather than the American Home Products Corporation, made the allocation between the Mississippi claimants and those claimants from Washington, D.C. and the State of Virginia.
+with the AHP.
+The Annette Williams litigation settlement with AHP, effective April 24, 2001, included thirty-one (31) Mississippi claimants, including the Waggoners, and Miller's fourteen (14) claimants from Washington D.C. and the State of Virginia.22 From the \$73.5 million dollar settlement, the thirty-one (31) Mississippi claimants were allocated a total of \$55 million dollars, and the remaining \$18.5 million dollars were allocated to the fourteen (14) Washington D.C. and Virginia clients.
+The division between the Mississippi and the Washington - Virginia clients was performed at the direction of Williamson and Miller rather than the AHP.

-Williamson and Miller themselves then further allocated the \$55 million dollars among the thirty-one (31) Mississippi claimants instead of seeking the appointment of a special master or obtaining a court-approved distribution plan.
-(Williamson Depo., E. vol. 2, p.
-149) In making this allocation of the \$55 million dollars among the thirtyone (31) Mississippi claimants, Williamson and Miller, by their own respective admissions; failed to disclose the following information to the Waggoners and other Mississippi claimants participating in the aggregate settlement:4
+Williamson and Miller themselves then further allocated the \$55 million dollars among the thirty-one (31) Mississippi claimants rather than seeking the appointment of a special master or obtaining a court-approved disbursement plan.23 In making this allocation of the \$55 million dollars among the thirty-one (31) Mississippi claimants, Williamson and Miller, by their own admissions, failed to disclose the following information to the Waggoners and other Mississippi claimants participating in the aggregate settlement:24

-- 1. The existence and amount of the aggregate settlement received from the American Home Products Corporation and the resulting allocation of funds between the Mississippi, Washington, D.C., and Virginia claimants; - 2.
-The existence and nature of all claims included within the aggregate settlement; and
+- 1. The existence and amount of the aggregate settlement received from AHP and the resulting allocation of funds between the Mississippi, Washington, D.C., and Virginia claimants; - 2.
+The existence and nature of all claims included within the aggregate settlement; and - The financial allocation to or participation of each claimant in the aggregate settlement reached with AHP, including but not limited